texne/proficiency.cs.illinois.edu/index.md

 Proficiency results are pass/no-pass only.
 You will not receive detailed feedback.

+Results are transmitted very quickly to the CS academic office.
+The CS advisors will reach out to you with override information necessary for getting into later courses.
+Please be patient because they are typically working through a long list of students.

+We have seats held back in the early core courses for incoming majors who pass proficiency exams.
+Non-majors should keep an eye on the registration system if they cannot immediately get a seat in the later course.
+Seats do appear during the first week of classes as other people adjust their schedules and we release any unneeded heldback seats.
+Meanwhile, try to stay caught up with the course you are hoping to add.

 It may take several weeks for proficiency credit to appear on your official transcript.
-However, results are transmitted very quickly to the CS academic office so that we can issue appropriate overrides for updating your registration.
+However you can adjust your schedule right away.

 ### <a name="restrictions" class="anchor"></a> General Restrictions